michaelcooper6/WP-DEMO-TASK-FILM/README.md

 I've used several plugins for this project and utilized the specified Unite theme.

 The bulk of my personal coding is reflected on front-page.php and content-single.php to display the custom information and these are appropriately commented.
-I apologize for not using the pull requests for this project appropriately.
-I used WAMP to build the application separately and proceded to upload the contents of the application folder after it was completed.

 I look forward to your feedback.